ejwillemse/BAN313/chapter7.md

 incorrect_msg = "Something went wrong in sampling the arrival times of 100 customers.
 You need to first sample the inter-arrival times of 100 customers from the exponential distribution using the `rexp` function.
 Thereafter you need to calculate the arrival times using the `cumsum` function.")

 test_object("serviceTime", undefined_msg = "Make sure to define an object `arrivalTime`.", incorrect_msg = "Something went wrong in sampling the service times of 100 customers.
-You need to sample the service times of 100 customers from the normal distribution using the `rnorm` function.)
+You need to sample the service times of 100 customers from the normal distribution using the `rnorm` function.")

 test_object("meanWaitingTime", undefined_msg = "Make sure to define an object `meanWaitingTime`.", incorrect_msg = "Use the given function to calculate the mean waiting time of the 100 customers and assign your answer to `meanWaitingTime`.")

 success_msg("Correct!
 The above code can be used to simulate the queueing process.
+The last step is to execute the simulation a large number of times and analyse the distribution of the mean waiting time of 100 customers.
 Note that the inter-arrival and service times need not follow an exponential and normal distribution.
 Any distribution can be used with its parameters.
-The distribution should be fitted based on data on the actual inter-arrival service times.
+The distribution should however be fitted based on data on the actual inter-arrival and service times.")
-The last step is to execute the simulation a large number of times and analyse the distribution of the mean waiting time of 100 customers.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:8c2a4ef510